 Following his career as a Commander in the South African Navy, Reverend Chambers became a prison chaplain and served on Robben Island where he was chaplain to the late Nelson Mandela for eight years.

 The equestrian team continue their strong season by qualifying for The Royal Windsor Horse Show after some great jumping at The Jays.

-Royal Hospital School plants fruit trees as part of Boarding School Association's Golden Jubilee Boarding Orchard.
+Royal Hospital School plants fruit trees as part of Boarding Schools' Association's Golden Jubilee Boarding Orchard.